afanasyev-ilya/vgl_site/documentation.markdown

 #### Generate New Frontier

-The generate new frontier abstraction allows a user to create a new frontier of graph vertices.
+The generate new frontier abstraction allows a user to create a new subset of vertices, which can be later processed by other abstractions (advance, compute, reduce).

-As an input, this abstraction receives a graph and user-defined condition.
+*Input*: graph (in VectCSR format), user-defined condition (cond).
-Then, this abstraction generates a new frontier of vertices for which the provided condition returns IN_FRONTIER (true) flag.
+*Output*: frontier, which includes vertices with IN_FRONTIER flag returned from cond.

 Prototype of the Generate_new_frontier abstraction and it's lambda-functions:
 ```c++